toebeann/subnautica-below-zero-support/README.md

 Mod types which are not explictly supported or detected by this extension are simply unpacked into the `BepInEx/plugins` folder, so you can take advantage of this for any new mod types that require you to install files to a subdirectory of `BepInEx/plugins` by structuring your archive as if you expect its contents to be placed into the `BepInEx/plugins` folder when installed manually.

-If your mod is not of a supported type or cannot be installed by simply unzipping its contents into the the `BepInEx/plugins` folder, you will need to [raise an issue or pull request on the GitHub repository](https://github.com/toebeann/subnautica-below-zero-support/issues) with a link to your mod page so that I can take a look at how you are packaging it.
+If your mod is not of a supported type or cannot be installed by simply unpacking its contents into the the `BepInEx/plugins` folder, you will need to [raise an issue or pull request on the GitHub repository](https://github.com/toebeann/subnautica-below-zero-support/issues) with a link to your mod page so that I can take a look at how you are packaging it.
 Please make sure to include instructions for how you would expect it to be installed.

 ### Packaging examples